Weald–Artois Anticline: Formation of the Strait of Dover

 The Strait of Dover is geologically speaking a very young feature, which cuts through the much older Weald–Artois Anticline.
 The anticline continues uninterrupted in the subsurface of the Strait of Dover and English Channel.

 Gupta et al. argue that the section of the anticline between Britain and France was destroyed by two megafloods caused by the breaching of proglacial lakes.
 The first occurred around 450,000 years ago during the Anglian Glaciation (MIS 12).
 It did not fully destroy the anticline although there was sporadic connection between the English Channel and the North Sea during periods of high sea level.
-The second megaflood occurred around 160,000 years ago during the Wolstonian/Saalian glaciation (MIS 6), after which Britain would be an island during periods of high sea level.
+The second megaflood occurred around 160,000 years ago during the Wolstonian/Saalian glaciation (MIS 6), after which Britain was an island during periods of high sea level.

 During the most recent glacial period, lowering of sea levels joined the British Isles once more to the continental mainland of Europe via Doggerland, until about 6500–6200 BCE.